evolent-labs/build-sh/readme.md

 A simple shell script which allows to build all the scripts in one click.

 ## ✨ Features
-- Runs throguh all folders containing package.json
+- Runs through all folders containing package.json
 - Executes `pnpm i` if required and `pnpm run build`.

 ## Installation